Canadian Forts

 (1917 - 1918), near Coppermine

-A Hudson's Bay Co. post.
-Replaced by the Tree River post.
+A Hudson's Bay Co. post at Gray's Bay.
+Closed in favour of the Tree River Post.

 Detention Harbour Post